This page was last updated on 9/17/2018

 The Center helps judges and courts advance access to civil justice, especially for poor and low-income individuals, by offering resources on 15 strategies and technical assistance.
 It works closely with the Conference of Chief Justices, the Conference of State Court Administrators and other national court organizations to implement access-to-justice solutions.

 On June 11, 2012 Connecticut's Chief Justice Rogers addressed the Connecticut Bar Association regarding the need for more services to assist self represented litigants.
-She said, "I can assure you that the Judicial Branch will continue to seek effective solutions, and I know that the Connecticut Bar Association and the American Bar Association have, for some time, been discussing ways to confront this challenge."
 The speech contains factual information on the percentage of self represented litigants in specific case types in Connecticut and several other states.

 This document is a listing of resources for implementation of access to justice recommendations made to the Conference of Chief Justices and the Conference of State Court Administrators.